hacs/integration/docs/index.md

 For a integration repository to be valid these are the criterias:

-- The repository uses GitHub releases
+- The repository uses GitHub releases (Optional)
+  - If there is releases:
+    - When installing/upgrading it will scan the content in the latest release.
+  - If there is no releases:
+    - Update will not be possible (but the user will still be able to install/reinstall it).
+    - It will scan files in the branch marked as default.

-- There are `.js` files under `ROOT_OF_THE_REPO/dist/` or directly in the root of the repo.
+- There are `.js` files under `ROOT_OF_THE_REPO/dist/` or directly in the root of the repository.
 - One of the `.js` files have the same name as the repository.
+  - With every rule there is an exception, if the repository name start with `"lovelace-"`, there must be a `.js` file in the repository matching the repository name with `"lovelace-"` striped from the name, examples:
+    - Accepted:
+      - repository name: "lovelace-awesome-card"
+      - file name of one of the files "awesome-card"
+    - Not accepted:
+      - repository name: "lovelace-awesome-card"
+      - file name of one of the files "lovelace-awesome-card"

 It will first check the `dist` directory, if nothing there it will check the root.
 All `.js` files it find will be downloaded.